-However, whether such trade-offs arise - and, if so, the consideration of these trade-offs - are likely to be different depending on a number of factors, including the national conditions of the country and the competitive dynamics of the electronic communications market for which they are being assessed.
-It will therefore be necessary for each NRA to assess how best to apply these recommendations, based on their own assessment of these considerations.
+However, whether such trade-offs arise - and, if so, the consideration of these tradeoffs - are likely to be different depending on a number of factors, including the national conditions of the country and the competitive dynamics of the electronic communications market for which they are being assessed.
+It will therefore be necessary for each NRA to assess how best to apply these recommendations on best practices based on their own assessment of these considerations.